iopsmon/dc_iopsmon/README.md

 You will need to run chmod +x for the shell scripts to run in /bin

-Edit the iops_services.csv and create the services
+Edit the iops_services.csv to create the services info, think about your systems and what service they belong to

 Example - Add the below assets to the csv file - base this on your enviroment
 - it_service,host,system,ip,service_role,critical